 The entire educational experience of some students is limited to schools assigned to a particular house.
 The house concept allows teachers and administrators at each level to share a relatively common student body, and lends itself to improved communication and planning as students move from level to level.

 Increased student enrollment may present a need for schools to shift between houses or for the creation of additional houses.

 Regardless of the house, all District 202 students share a common curriculum.
 Our main goal is to provide students with a meaningful curriculum district-wide, while also personalizing the educational experience for each student.

 Plainfield High School-Central Campus

 Plainfield North High School

-Note: Bonnie McBeth Learning Center, Plainfield Academy and the Turnabout Program serve students from throughout the district and are not assigned to a particular House, but attend monthly meetings with the Red House.
+Note: Bonnie McBeth Learning Center (including the Ina Brixey Learning Center), Plainfield Academy and the Turnabout Program serve students from throughout the district and are not assigned to a particular House, but attend monthly meetings with the Red House.